 - Never attempt donuts, skids, slides, fishtails, jumps, or other stunts.
 If vehicle starts to skid or slide, steer in the direction of the skid or slide.
-Never slam the brakes and lock the wheels. - This vehicle is built primarily for OFF-ROAD purposes.
-Riding on paved surfaces may seriously affect vehicle handling and control - if you must drive on paved surfaces for a short distance, reduce speed and avoid abrupt inputs to steering wheel, accelerator and brake pedals.
+Never slam the brakes and lock the wheels. - Avoid paved surfaces.
+This vehicle is not designed to operate on paved surfaces and is more likely to roll over.
+If you must drive on pavement, make sure the differential is unlocked and avoid abrupt inputs to the steering wheel, accelerator and brake pedals.